MisturaDev/Frontend-version-control-task-Mistura/README.md

 ---

 ## Reversion & Cleanup

-- Demonstrated a revert commit: added a minor comment in index.html and then reverted it.
+- Demonstrated a **revert commit**:

+  added a minor comment in **index.html** and then reverted it

-- Demonstrated a branch rename:
+- Demonstrated a **branch rename**:

   feature-header - feature-header-renamed

 ---

 ## Lessons Learned

-- Git allows safe experimentation with features via branches.
+- Always ensure you are on the correct branch before committing changes

+- Stashing is useful for temporarily saving changes when switching branches

-- Pull requests enable review and discussion before merging into main.
+- Pull requests allow safe code integration and review workflow

+- Meaningful commit messages improve project clarity

+- Branch isolation keeps header and footer changes separate and manageable

-- Revert commits are useful for undoing mistakes without altering history.
+- Revert commits are useful for safely undoing mistakes

-- Branch renaming and remote cleanup help maintain a clear repository structure.

-- Frequent commits with descriptive messages make collaboration and tracking easier.
+- Frequent commits and proper branch management make collaboration and tracking easier